-Check out a OLD video I made that details the creation of one of my image transfers from start to finish on vimeo by clicking HERE.
+Check out an OLD video on vimeo that I made detailing the creation of one of my image transfers from start to finish by clicking HERE.

 One page of the family album that mentioned above.
 These Polaroids show (presumably) family members and the family’s pet cats, among other things.

 A Polaroid photograph taken outside of my Grandmother’s house showing me holding up a snake for display to the viewer.
 The snake was shedding at the time, and a piece of its skin was saved and placed inside this ziplock as a moment.

 These polaroid photographs had their borders trimmed down to fit within the confines of the family photo album.
 The photographs show the family on Christmas morning opening gifts.
 A rough date of 1982 was able to be assigned to these photographs because of the E.T. sweat outfits that are worn by the children depicted above.

 These images are 16"x22" layered collages of negatives and image transfers.
 These works explore what it means to... explore.